 - Omics analytics are built on now widely available tests that let patients have their genome (or proteome, or metabolome) sequenced.
 This information can be used to provide descriptive analytics of genetic health risks or other personalized health guidance.
 Over time, omics are likely to become part of the basic standard of care, but today many patients pay for these tests and applications themselves.
 (Examples: Ancestry, 23andMe, Helix)

-Though still in their infancy, provider analytics have taken off in the last decade with the mass adoption of electronic health records (EHRs).
+Though still in their infancy, provider health analytics have taken off in the last decade with the mass adoption of electronic health records (EHRs).
 Provider analytics solutions fall into two broad buckets:

 - Patient history tracking through electronic health records — an electronic version of a patient’s medical history that is maintained by the provider — is foundational to many of the other use cases discussed here.
 It ensures that providers can see past medical history, medications, vital signs, immunizations, laboratory data and radiology reports when they sit down with a patient, and begin to understand the individual patient’s health trends.
 (Examples: Epic, Cerner, AllScripts)